A sojourn-based approach to semi-Markov Reinforcement Learning: Notions on Discrete-time semi-Markov Processes

 where we used the strong Markov property of the process $X$ on $\tau$.
 Thus, $\widehat{X}$ is a stepped semi-Markov process as defined by L\'evy in \cite{levy1954processus}.
-Recalling, in particular, that $\widehat{X}$ is a semi-Markov stepped process (i.e. it is constant between the jumps) and then a result by Jacod (in \cite{jacod1974systemes}, see also \cite{cinlar1974markov} for a discussion) tells us that there exists a Markov additive process $(\chi, T)$ such that $\widehat{X}_t=\chi_{N_t}$ (where $N_t$ is defined as before for $t \in [0,+\infty)$).
-Clearly, since the jump times of $\widehat{X}$ are integer-valued random variables, $T$ has to be integer-valued and thus $N_t=N_{\lfloor t \rfloor}$.
-In particular, we get $X_t=\widehat{X}_{\lfloor t \rfloor}=\chi_{N_{\lfloor t \rfloor}}=\chi_{N_t}$.\\ The previous argument is the proof of the following characterization Theorem. \begin{thm} Let $(\chi,T)$ be a Markov additive process and consider the process $N$ defined as before.
-Then $X=\{X_t, \ t \in \N_0\}$ such that $X_t=\chi_{N_t}$ is a semi-Markov process.
-Vice versa, for any semi-Markov process $X=\{X_t, \ t \in \N_0\}$ there exists a Markov additive process $(\chi,T)$ such that $X_t=\chi_{N_t}$ for any $t \in \N_0$. \end{thm} \begin{rmk} An equivalent definition of discrete-time semi-Markov process in terms of matrix algebra arguments is given in \cite{barbu2009semi}.
-Moreover, an extensive study on the case in which the process $N$ is independent of $\chi$ has been carried out in \cite{pachon2021discrete}. \end{rmk}
+Hence, a result by Jacod (in \cite{jacod1974systemes}, see also \cite{cinlar1974markov} for a discussion) tells us that there exists a Markov additive process $(\chi, T)$ such that $\widehat{X}_t=\chi_{\cN_t}$ (where $\cN_t$ is defined as in \eqref{eq:N} for $t \in [0,+\infty)$).
+Clearly, since the jump times of $\widehat{X}$ are integer-valued random variables, $T$ has to be integer-valued and thus $\cN_t=\cN_{\lfloor t \rfloor}$.
+In particular, we get $X_t=\widehat{X}_{\lfloor t \rfloor}=\chi_{\cN_{\lfloor t \rfloor}}=\chi_{\cN_t}$.\\ The previous argument is the proof of the following characterization Theorem. \begin{theorem} Let $(\chi,T)$ be a Markov additive process and consider the process $\cN$ defined as in Equation \eqref{eq:N}.
+Then $X=\{X_t, \ t \in \N_0\}$ such that $X_t=\chi_{\cN_t}$ is a semi-Markov process.
+Vice versa, for any semi-Markov process $X=\{X_t, \ t \in \N_0\}$ there exists a Markov additive process $(\chi,T)$ such that $X_t=\chi_{\cN_t}$ for any $t \in \N_0$. \end{theorem} \begin{remark} In this Section we discussed some equivalent definitions of discrete-time semi-Markov processes.
+A further one in terms of matrix algebra arguments is given in \cite{barbu2009semi}.
+Moreover, let us stress that in the continuous-time case an important class of semi-Markov processes is obtained by considering $\cN$ to be independent of $\chi$.
+Such processes have been widely studied in literature, as they are naturally linked with generalized fractional operators.
+In the discrete-time case, an extensive study on the case in which the process $\cN$ is independent of $\chi$ has been carried out in \cite{pachon2021discrete}. \end{remark}